 What will it take to access the diode?

 On some models, you can reach the diode by first opening the microwave oven door and unthreading the screws to release the venting.
-Next, you can unthread the mounting screw or screws securing the control panel and lift the panel up to detach.
-Behind the control panel may be an access panel that, when removed, will allow you to access the diode to test or replace.
+Next, you can unthread the mounting screw or screws securing the microwave control panel and lift the panel up to detach.
+Behind the control panel may be an access panel that, when removed, will allow you to access the diode to test or replace it.
 Other models will require you to fully remove the appliance’s shroud or cover before you can reach the diode.
 On stand-alone models, this can be as straight-forward as unthreading the mounting screws securing the cover from the side, top, or rear of the appliance.
-However, if the microwave if mounted to the wall under a cabinet, you will need to completely uninstall the appliance in order to remove the cover.
-While this process can differ depending on the model, here are 25 typical steps you can follow to successfully replace the diode:
+However, if the microwave is mounted to the wall under a cabinet, you will need to completely uninstall the appliance in order to remove the cover.
+While this process can differ depending on the model, here are 25 typical steps you can follow to successfully replace the microwave’s diode:

 - Unplug the appliance’s power cord.

 - Remove the glass tray and support from the oven cavity.

 - Have an assistant help you to support the microwave as you unthread the screws securing the top of the microwave to the cabinet.

 - Carefully tilt the appliance down and pull the power cord through the hole in the cabinet.